rurabori/diploma_research/docs/research/description.md

 + optimize distribution of data between nodes.
 + benchmark the distributed solution against
 + discuss the benchmarks and viability of distributed solution.

+# Description v3

+1. Review existing approaches to distributed SPmV implementations.
+F.x.
+[1]
+2. Implement distributed SpMV.
+3. Discuss possible optimizations of the implemented algorithm.
+4. Implement some of the discussed optimizations and measure the resulting speedup.
+5. Compare the performance of the implementation with similarly focused libraries as well as single machine implementation.
+[1]J. Eckstein ,G. Matyasfalvi (2018) Efficient Distributed-Memory Parallel Matrix-Vector Multiplication with Wide or Tall Unstructured Sparse Matrices